 This image may not be used to state or imply the endorsement by the Science History Institute of any product, service or activity, or to concur with an opinion or confirm the accuracy of any text appearing alongside or in logical association with the image.

 Adolf von Baeyer (1835-1917), German chemist.
 Von Baeyer studied under Bunsen and Kekule, specialising in organic chemistry.
 He was the first to successfully deduce the structure of and synthesise the plant dye indigo.
 He also worked on the synthesis of the first barbiturate drugs, and proposed 'strain theory' to account for the stability of carbocyclic rings.
 He was awarded the Nobel Prize in Chemistry in 1905 'in recognition of his services in the advancement of organic chemistry and the chemical industry, through his work on organic dyes and hydroaromatic compounds'.
-This photograph is from his collected works (Gesammelte werke, 1905).
+This circa 1884-5 photograph is by Friedrich Mueller of Munich, Germany.

 Model release not available.
 Property release not required.